hashicorp/nomad/website/source/docs/drivers/external/lxc.html.md

 Name: `lxc`

 The `lxc` driver provides an interface for using LXC for running application containers.
 You can download the external LXC driver [here][lxc-driver].
+For more detailed instructions on how to set up and use this driver, please refer to the [LXC guide][lxc-guide].

 ~> The LXC client set up has changed in Nomad 0.9.
 You must use the new [plugin syntax][plugin] and install the external LXC driver in the [plugin_dir][plugin_dir] prior to upgrading.
 See [plugin options][plugin-options] below for an example.
 Note the job specification remains the same.